top of page

 Project started: 15-07-2023

-Learning goals: design a new theme park builder with a unique selling point
+Goals: design a new theme park builder with a unique selling point

 As a someone with a passion for theme parks who has grown up playing a lot of the classic RollerCoaster Tycoon games, it should not come as a surprise that I've been wanting to make a theme park building game of my own for a long time.
+Over the past years I have been thinking of several unique selling points that could make my concept stand out in this niche genre.
+One day then suddenly an idea popped into my mind: theme parks in space.

-I then decided to experiment with the idea right when it was still fresh in my mind and started making a quick and dirty prototype later that same week with a free spline asset I had just come across.
+I then decided to experiment with the idea right when it was still fresh in my mind and started making a quick prototype later that same week with a free spline asset I had just come across.
 After a week or two I had basic functionality up and running to build coaster track on a sphere, and then send a train around it that would be affected by physics.
 While it obviously still had a lot of room for improvement, it did to me prove the viability of the concept.

-Take a look at the coaster editor:
+Take a look at the current features:

 bottom of page